 Class starts each day at 8:30 am and concludes at 4:30 pm.
 Schoolcraft College is a convenient drive from Detroit Metro airport.
 Nearby overnight accommodations are available.

 Students are presumed to have some training in color technology and the fundamentals of colorimetry, for example through prior attendance of the Eastern Michigan University Color Technology course or equivalent experience, but we will review these fundamentals at the beginning of this course.

 The course fee is $995 which includes course book, continental breakfast, lunch and snacks each day, and all class supplies.
 Class is limited to 24 students.

 This is a DETROIT COLOUR COUNCIL course, not associated with any university.

-Course co-administrators are Jim Hall of General Motors, Christie Navarre of the Thierry Corporation and Frank Pizzo of BASF.
-Lead instructor is Kendall Scott of BASF.
-Also instructing are noted specialists in essential aspects of metallic coloring, Chris Fowler of BASF and Claudia Royal of Axalta Coating Systems.
+Course co-administrators are Jim Hall formerly of General Motors, Christie Navarre of the Thierry Corporation and Frank Pizzo of BASF.
+Lead instructors are Adriana Pullin of BASF and Dominic Tasson of Axalta Coating Systems.
+Also instructing are noted specialists in essential aspects of metallic coloring, Samantha Gilbert-Eyres and Don Beaudoin of Axalta.
 Color measurement assistance is provided by Rae Roby and Bob Santine of BYK Gardner USA and Scott Reininger representing X-Rite.